hpanno/CADworkflow/HowTo.md

 ---
 ###Creating a Backup on the 99 Machine and Prepping CAD Road dData for Editing

 	Here we will:
 		- Create a back up of the road data currently being used in CAD in two places:
-	1. On Old X
+			+ On Old X
-	2. On the 99 Machine
+			+ On the 99 Machine
 		- Put this data on a stick to be edited on the County Machine.

-	<pre><code>
 	1. MasterMapGDB is located:
 		- C://>Users>Public>PublicDocuments>CALFIRE
 	2. Navigate to the MasterMap.GDB